 4. Gross Margin: 65%+

-Gross Margins is how much money you have left over from your top line revenue.
-Expressed on a percentage basis, what you most commonly see is a 65%.
-What we’re saying is that if you’re selling a thousand dollars service to your customers, you have to have gross profitability of that service.
+What we’re saying is that if you’re selling a thousand-dollar service to your customers, you have to have gross profitability for that service.
 So, you take out your cost of delivering that service.

 Those costs would be 35% leaving you with 65%.